poparide/takehome-project/README.md

 # Poparide Take-home project

-# Overview
 We've created a base project for you to work from with the intention of providing a bit of structure and save you time fiddling around with setup and config.
-You can change anything you like, but please stick with [Django Rest Framework.](https://www.django-rest-framework.org/).
+You can change anything you like, but please stick with [Django Rest Framework](https://www.django-rest-framework.org/).

+## Instructions
+To get started, **Fork this project** or create a new repository from the template.
+Please make your copy public for easy review.

 ---